 Tips And Tricks For The Best Cake Balls

-• I have found using a toothpick is the easiest way to dip the balls in chocolate. you just remove the toothpick as the chocolate sets, and if you want to cover up the hole, just dip the toothpick in the melted chocolate cover the hole with more chocolate – when it hardens, you’ll never see the hole from the toothpick.
+• I have found using a toothpick is the easiest way to dip the balls in chocolate.
+Simply, remove the toothpick as the chocolate sets, and if you want to cover up the hole, just dip the toothpick in the melted chocolate and cover the hole with more chocolate – when it hardens, you’ll never see the hole from the toothpick.

 Chocolate Covered Strawberry Cake Balls #recipe at TidyMom.net #ValentinesDay